Skip to content

 • line_items: Individual products in orders

-• product_mappings: SKU to print file mappings
+• product_mappings: Product to print file mappings

 • assembly_parts: Multi-part product configurations